Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Some products, usually oil-based, can be applied over the grain with a rag and then buffed off the same way.
 The material sort of evaporates, leaving a white haze on the surface that comes off when you wipe it.
 I personally use water-based products.
 If you use an oil-based product, make sure the primer and paint you're using are compatible over it.

 The number of coats to apply depends on the look you want to achieve.
-On my cabinet jobs, I usually apply one to two coats to get rid of the cracks and reduce the grain.
+On my cabinet jobs, I usually apply one to two coats of filler to get rid of the cracks and reduce the grain.

 Best Wood Grain Filler for Oak Cabinets

 Before I get to the products I've used successfully, I'll mention the ones I've used unsuccessfully.
 I tried Timbermate grain filler once, and Master Finishing Medium by Faux Masters.
 Timbermate was a nightmare to work with.
 It was very difficult to sand and smelled absolutely horrible.

 Master Finishing Medium is a grain filler that can be sprayed on, which is what attracted me to the product since not having to knife the material onto the surface would be a huge time saver, but this product was a huge disappointment instead.
 When the filler dried, it left air bubbles in the grain that wouldn't go away after priming.
 I had to apply a skim coat, using another product, to hide the air bubble holes showing along the grain.
-I definitely don't recommend either of those products.
+I definitely don't recommend either of these products.

 I've used Aqua Coat grain filler many times on oak cabinets with success.
-The filler is now available in a white paste, which works better than the clear gel version.
-It dries very hard.
+The filler is now available in a white paste, which works better than the previous clear version.
+The filler dries very hard.
 You have to be careful not to apply this product too thick otherwise it's difficult to sand.
 This product is messy to work with, but fills cracks in oak when used correctly.
-Like I mentioned at the beginning of this article, it's hard to totally remove visible grain from oak, but you can reduce it by applying two to three coats of this product.
+As I mentioned at the beginning of this article, it's hard to totally remove visible grain from oak, but you can reduce it by applying two to three coats of this product.
 One coat is not enough.